 I replied, “Elementary school digital citizen activities.
 So, what is it that kids do on computers most?”
 “Games and videos,” he replied.
 I can attest to that.My son likes to watch videos of game walkthroughs where people take videos of themselves playing through a game to the end, all while commenting on what’s going on; much like watching a movie.
+He also likes to play free games.
 18 Incredible Digital Citizenship Web Resources for Teachers.
 Every teacher can benefit from having some good digital citizenship Web resources available to share with students.

 We like the kinds of tools that will help you help them learn about appropriate and exemplary behaviors in any online environment.
 As a teacher, you’re in the perfect position to be the best source of digital citizenship development any student could hope for.
 You’re not alone, either—we’ve gathered a list of digital citizenship Web resources from people who are just like you.
 The list we’re presenting you with today has 18 of the best digital citizenship Web resources available.
 A Better Roadmap to Global Digital Citizenship Practices.
 There’s lots to think about when it comes to ensuring guidelines for safety and proper etiquette for our digital students in their tech-oriented lives.

 Consider the explosion of the Internet into our lives.
 There has been a need for a definition of checks and balances that will govern this “new” world-wide technology.
 Enter the digital citizen.
-Digital citizenship is, as Karen Mossberger puts it, “representing capacity, belonging, and the potential for political and economic engagement in society in the information age.”
 Growing Good Digital Citizens.
 For anyone trying (like me) to get their head around the DigiTech curriculum, hopefully this can help get you.

 I plan on sharing some of the things I do in my school that address this proposed curriculum at a grade 2 level.
 My school’s Digital Learning Team has identified the area of “Promote and model digital citizenship and responsibility” as one of the areas for improvement after a staff survey on the ISTE standards showed that this was the areas where staff felt unconfident and had less knowledge than others.
 As a result, all students have downloaded an eBook (Common Sense Media’s Digital Literacy and Citizenship curriculum and workbook) that provides a lesson-by-lesson curriculum for teachers to implement with their students.
 I’m finding it to have some good resources but mostly it is a little dry.
 How to Become a Great Global Digital Citizen.
 There is something special about the Global Digital Citizen.

 Carl Sagan once defined the ideal image of citizenry as a population “with minds wide awake and a basic understanding of how the world works.”
 Not a bad principle to follow!
 It’s the essence of where great global digital citizenship begins.
+Such a citizen is more than just interested in technology and its proper use.
 Digital Passport by Common Sense Media.
 Parenting in a Digital World.
 One of my roles as Consultant-in-Residence at NIST is to offer workshops for parents about technology and learning.